colinhiggs/pyramid-jsonapi/README.md

 * `operator` is one of the list of supported operators ([#filter-ops](#filter-ops)).
 * `value` is the value to match on.

+This is simple and reasonably effective.
+It's a little awkward on readability though.
+If you feel that you have a syntax that is more readable, more powerful, easier to parse or has some other advantage, let me know - I'd be interested in any thoughts.

 #### <a name='filter-ops'></a> Filter Operators

 * `eq`